cyberrangecz/docs/docs/user-guide-basic/training-agenda/visualizations/visualizations-for-linear.md

 ## For trainees

 After trainees finish a training run, a set of visualizations of their behavior is displayed in tabs.
-The number of tabs depends on whether the reference solution was provided.
 Tab Score Development contains [Score Development](#score-development), [Score Scatter Plot](#score-scatter-plot), and table of other trainees.
 Since the trainees should decode all information easily without further guidance, the interface is straightforward.
-Furthermore, if the reference solution was provided for training levels of the training definition, the following tabs are displayed: [Command Analysis](#command-analysis), [Command Timeline](#command-timeline), [Reference Graph](#reference-graph), [Trainee Graph](#trainee-graph).
+Furthermore, if there any commands collected, the following tabs are displayed: [Command Analysis](#command-analysis), [Command Timeline](#command-timeline).
 <p align="center">
   <img src="../../../../../img/user-guide-basic/training-agenda/visualizations/linear-training-visualizations/TR-results.png">
 </p>